rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Module 3.md

 Step 3: Ensure you choose just once when opening the file with notepad <br>

 Task 6 - Optional testing to explore the Microsoft Entra ID login <br>
-Step 1: User AzureAD\User2-50612341@LODSPRODMCA.onmicrosoft.com not JoniS <br>
+Step 1: User AzureAD User2 not JoniS <br>
-Step 4: User AzureAD\User2-50612341@LODSPRODMCA.onmicrosoft.com not JoniA <br>
+Step 4: User AzureAD User2 not JoniS <br>
 Step 8: You will need to reset AdeleV or AlexW or DiegoS passwords before attempting  <br>

 ### Optional Exercise 2 - Login to Linux Virtual Machines in Azure with Microsoft Entra ID